AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2024-12-11-All-projects-to-do-list.md

 **Data analysis**

 - Examine neural networks and SEM modeling for time series multiomic modeling analyses
-- Assist Jill with sending samples to UW facility for metabolomics and lipidomics processing
 - Analyze metabolomic and lipidomic data when made available

 ## Resazurin methods manuscript